muralivnv/cpp-pyplot/README.md

 Instead of reinventing the wheel this library just uses python to do it's plotting.
 Given the awesome open source libraries, ZeroMQ and python-ASTEVAL, data pipe latency with ZeroMQ for inter process communication and latency for string command execution on python is negligible.

+## To the User
+⭐ this repo if you are currently using it or if you find this implementation interesting.
+This way, if any other user comes across this repo, he/she may find it more interesting to dig a little deeper.

+And if you are currently using this library, post a sample plotting snippet using the Issue tab and tagging the issue with label `sample_usage`.

 ## Usage
 ```cpp
 // include header